 Lack of Experience-Sharing Growth

-In contrast to their TD and DD peers, whose communication growth during the second year is primarily due to an expansion of their Experience-Sharing repertoire, ASD infant communication growth is limited almost exclusively to ‘instrumental’ communication (communicating to obtain something from the other person).
-For example, Shumway & Wetherby (2009) concluded that, “Young children with ASD do communicate, but communicate predominately for behavior regulation rather than for the purpose of commenting or sharing attention about an object or event of interest.”
-Similarly, Barbaro & Dissanayake (2012) concluded that “Once ASD infants acquire the ability to communicate, they limit communication primarily for the purpose of requesting rather than sharing experiences.
+In contrast to their typically developing and developmentally delayed peers, whose communication growth during the second year is primarily due to an expansion of their Experience-Sharing repertoire, autistic infant communication growth is limited almost exclusively to ‘instrumental’ communication (communicating to obtain something from the other person).
+For example, Shumway & Wetherby (2009) concluded that, “Young children with [autism] do communicate, but communicate predominately for behavior regulation rather than for the purpose of commenting or sharing attention about an object or event of interest.”
+Similarly, Barbaro & Dissanayake (2012) concluded that “Once [autistic] infants acquire the ability to communicate, they limit communication primarily for the purpose of requesting rather than sharing experiences.